eashanhatti/peridot/README.md

+### STATUS NOTE

+Peridot is no longer being maintained.
+The research paper may be updated as I am suggested improvements or come up with them, but the implementation is no longer being worked on.
+My current project is [SynthML](https://github.com/eashanhatti/SynthML).

+---

 An experimental language for exploring the practical applications of two level type theory.

 Discussion takes place on the [r/ProgrammingLanguages Discord server](https://discord.gg/jFZ8JyUNtn) in the #peridot channel.